Taranys/ardoise/README.md

 In order to configure your workspace you need to run the following commands:
   - `bundle install` (install gem dependencies from Gemfile)
   - `yarn install --check-files`

+Once you runs a local postgres server listening on 5432 :

+- `rails db:migrate RAILS_ENV=development`

 ## Start server

   - `rails server`